You've just been in a truck accident: What to do right now.

 - Failed inspections.
 If the trucking company failed any safety inspections on its equipment or facilities, the company may be seen as unnecessarily endangering the public.

 - Negligent hiring practices.
 Trucking companies are required to perform background checks, drug testing, and adequate driver training before setting drivers loose on highways.

 Trucking companies are unwilling to release any of their company records to victims, especially if the contents could implicate them in the crash.
 That is why it is vital to have an experienced truck crash attorney perform a full investigation of the trucking company to see whether any violations occurred.
-Bruce Poole is a member of the Academy of Truck Accident Attorneys, National Trial Lawyers: Top 10 Trucking Trial Lawyers Association, and the American Association for Justice Trucking Litigation Group and our legal team is well-versed in commercial truck safety laws, semi crash liability, insurance negotiations, and trial procedures, ensuring that our clients get the best possible settlement after an accident.
+Bruce Poole is a member of the Academy of Truck Accident Attorneys, National Trial Lawyers: Top 10 Trucking Trial Lawyers Association, and the American Association for Justice Trucking Litigation Group and he and our legal team are well-versed in commercial truck safety laws, semi crash liability, insurance negotiations, and trial procedures, ensuring that our clients get the best possible result after an accident.
 Contact us today to find out how we can help.